PickYourOwn.org

 Just scroll down this page to see how to do it, in easy steps and completely illustrated.
 These directions work equally well for other small pitted fruits.

-• Cherries - 3 pounds or 2 quart boxes of fresh whole cherries, preferably fresh cherries, but frozen cherries (without syrup works, too).
+• Cherries - 3 pounds or 4 cups of chopped, pitted fresh cherries (which takes about 2 quart boxes of fresh whole cherries).
+Frozen cherries (without syrup works, too).
 You can use either sour or sweet cherries.

-• Pectin (it's a natural product, made from apples and available at grocery stores (season - spring through late summer) and in Wal-mart, grocery stores, etc. It usually goes for about $2.00 to $2.50 per box.
+• Pectin (it's a natural product, made from apples and available at grocery stores (season - spring through late summer) and local "big box" stores.
+It usually goes for about $2.00 to $2.50 per box.
+You will get best results with no-sugar needed pectin, whether you choose to add sugar or not!
 I use 1.25 boxes per batch - that's right one and another quarter of a box.
 See here for more information about how to choose the type of pectin to use.

 • Lemon juice - 2 tablespoons - for sweet cherry jam, not needed with sour cherries.